cyberphone/web2native-bridge/README.md

 The called applications must be written in Java and stored in a specific directory.
-This ensures that you will not be subjected to unwanted surprises if somebody succeeds making you navigate go a malicious page.
+This ensures that you will not be subjected to unwanted surprises if somebody succeeds making you navigate to a malicious page.